varogonz95/florabytes-webapp/docs/use-cases/device-setup.md

   1. The user selects a device with the GUID `{GUID}`
   1. The system tries to connect to the device GATT Primary Service.
   1. When successfully connected to the GATT Primary Service, the UI shows the [Network Setup Form](#network-setup-form).
-  1. The user fills the Network Setup form and clicks the Continue button.
+  1. The user fills the [Network Setup Form](#network-setup-form) and clicks the Continue button.
   1. The system, still connected to the BT device, writes the Wifi credentials info into the GATT Write Characteristic with GUID `{GUID}`.
   1. If the BT device responds with a success status code, then end BT connection.
   1. When disconnected, proceed with registering the Device by making an API call to [`PgotchiWebApi.Device.RegisterDevice`](#apis).
   1. When [`PgotchiWebApi.Device.RegisterDevice`](#apis) call succeeds, the UI shows the [Device Info Form](#device-info-form).
+  1. The user fills the [Device Info Form](#device-info-form) and clicks the Finalize button.
+  1. The UI shows a message indicating that the device has been successfully registered and the process is complete.
+Additionally, shows a link/button to navigate to the device telemetry dashboard.

   ### Outputs: